 He did not lead all 500 laps, but Parsons was so dominant that he even was able to call in a relief driver.

 Knowing the tough conditions of Bristol, Parsons asked local driver John A. Utsman (Bluff City, Tenn.) to take some practice laps in the car earlier in the weekend just in case.
 That foresight paid dividends.
-With just a few less than 200 laps remaining Parsons turned over the wheel to Utsman to keep it out of trouble and in the lead.
+With less than 200 laps remaining Parsons turned over the wheel to Utsman to keep it out of trouble and in the lead.
 With around 80 laps left and a huge distance on the rest of the field, Utsman returned to the pits, again swapped positions with Parsons who then took the L.G.
 DeWitt-owned machine to victory lane, seven laps ahead of second-place L.D.
 Ottinger.

-Yarborough and Bobby Allison, the only other drivers to lead laps, finished 19 th and 20 th after being involved in an accident.
+Yarborough and Bobby Allison, the only other drivers to lead laps, finished 19th and 20th after being involved in an accident.

 The conditions were so challenging, only five drivers went the distance without relief help.

-Despite two of the biggest stars in racing sweeping the 1974 (Cale Yarborough) and 1975 (Richard Petty) seasons at Bristol, making of go of the 15-year-old facility was a challenge to say the least.
+Despite two of the biggest stars in racing sweeping the 1974 (Cale Yarborough) and 1975 (Richard Petty) seasons at Bristol, making a go of the 15-year-old facility was a challenge to say the least.

-As a result, the speedway was sold after the 1976 season to businessmen Lanny Hester and Gary Baker.
+As a result, the Speedway was sold after the 1976 season to businessmen Lanny Hester and Gary Baker.
 In the spring of 1978 the track name was changed to Bristol International Raceway.